Spatial Computing: The Next Human‑Tech Interface

 This is spatial computing: the fusion of augmented reality (AR), virtual reality (VR), 3D mapping, AI, and sensor-driven hardware that enables computers to understand and interact with real-world space.

-From Apple’s Vision Pro Developer Kit (2024) to Meta Quest 3’s mixed-reality passthrough (2023) and Microsoft’s HoloLens 2, spatial computing is transforming how we design, build, and communicate.
+From Apple’s Vision Pro (launched February 2024, refreshed with the M5 chip in October 2025) to Meta Quest 3’s mixed-reality passthrough (October 2023) and Microsoft’s HoloLens 2 (discontinued in 2024, with security and software support continuing through 2027), spatial computing is transforming how we design, build, and communicate.

 This post dives deep into how it works, the technologies powering it, and why it’s becoming the next major interface revolution — after the smartphone.